estk/solarwinter/contents/heritage/Sunseeker I/index.md

 ![Sunseeker I at Chanute airport](thumbs/chanute.jpg)
 </div>

-After many long test flights, a series of flights were initiated across the country.
-During August of 1990, The Sunseeker crossed the United States in 21 flights, with 121 hours in the air.
+Solar Flight’s first airplane, Sunseeker I, was designed for a mission to cross America, a feat it accomplished during the summer of 1990.
+The expedition began in the Southern California desert and with 21 flights ended in a field near the site where the Wright Brothers first flew.
+It was the first time that a solar-powered airplane crossed the United States, and the first demonstration of a practical solar-powered sport airplane.